JackJ30/jackjamison.net/zola-static/content/blog/sdl-native-wayland.md

 Here's the thing.
 X11 apps can still run under Wayland through the XWayland compatibility layer.
 In the [SDL3 documentation](https://wiki.libsdl.org/SDL3/README-wayland) it says that
 > Wayland is a replacement for the X11 window system protocol and architecture and is favored over X11 by default in SDL3

-This sounds great.
-Wayland is a replacement for X11 so I would rather use it instead of X with XWayland.
-Wayland native apps work better with my window manager, and behave more consistently.
-Unfortunately, in practice **SDL does not use Wayland**.
-My SDL windows open using X. I don't know if it's a problem with my environment, but here's how I fixed it (for c++).
+However if your compositor does not implement the `wp_fifo_manager_v1` protocol, SDL will fall back to XWayland.
+I don't know the details how this protocol fits into the Wayland ecosystem but my compositor doesn't have it.
+Here's how I forced SDL to use Wayland anyway (for c++).
 ```c++
 for (int i = 0; i < SDL_GetNumVideoDrivers(); i++) {
     if (std::string(SDL_GetVideoDriver(i)) == "wayland") {